Gentoo is a free operating system based on Linux that can be automatically optimized and customized for just about any application or need.

-Extreme configurability, performance and a top-notch user and developer community are all hallmarks of the Gentoo experience.
+Extreme configurability, performance, and a top-notch user and developer community are all hallmarks of the Gentoo experience.

-Thanks to a technology called Portage, Gentoo can become an ideal secure server, development workstation, professional desktop, gaming system, embedded solution or something else—whatever you need it to be.
+Thanks to a technology called Portage, Gentoo can become an ideal secure server, development workstation, professional desktop, gaming system, embedded solution, or something else—whatever you need it to be.
 Because of its near-unlimited adaptability, we call Gentoo a metadistribution.

-To get the latest software for Gentoo, you type one command: emerge --sync.
-This command tells Portage to update your local "Portage tree" over the Internet.
-Your local Portage tree contains a complete collection of scripts that can be used by Portage to create and install the latest Gentoo packages.
-Currently, we have more than 10000 packages in our Portage tree, with updates and new ones being added all the time.
+To get the latest software for Gentoo, simply type one command: emerge --sync.
+This command tells Portage to sync the Gentoo ebuild repository from a mirror.
+The ebuild repository contains a complete collection of scripts that are used by Portage to create and install the latest packages.
+Currently more than 19,000 unique packages are available for installation on Gentoo.
+New packages are being added all the time.

-Portage is also a package building and installation system:
+Portage is also the package installation system: